🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ✅ Pros

-• Free for personal use with no hidden limits on basic functions
+• Free for non-commercial personal use

 ❌ Cons

-• No one-time purchase option — subscription only since 2023
+• No one-time purchase option since 2023 — subscription only

 What is AnyDesk?